gulnazaki/VariousUniversityProjects/README.md

 ## Artificial Intelligence
-Some Java and Prolog // our own Taxibeat/Google Maps app
+Some Java and Prolog (our own Taxibeat/Google Maps app)

 ## Bioeng
-A hidden hearing loss test python implementation in greek language
+A Python implementation for a hidden hearing loss test in greek

 ## Compilers
-A lexer and a parser
+A lexer and a parser for an imaginary programming language

 ## Introduction to Computer Networks